nilx/megawave/README.txt

 Build the modules with the `gcc-3.4` and `ccache`.
     make CC=gcc-3.4 CCWRAP=ccache modules

 # subfolders

 You can also invoke make directly from within the subfolders `mwplight`, `libmw-wdevice`, `libmw` and `modules`.
 The previous options are still valid, and some other make targets are available.
 Please refer to `<subfolder>/README.txt` for the details.

+Some other targets are available from the subfolders, mainly for development porpose (code linting, syntax cleanup, ...).
+They are not extensively tested.

 # configuration